javadoug/swizzle-params/README.md

 yarn add swizzle-params --dev
 ```

+## Write the Install / Setup Scripts - 3 Steps
 There are two kinds of parameters that swizzle-params helps you manage:
 - user entered values, which swizzle-params will prompt the user to get, and
 - generated values, which you programmatically add using sizzle.updateGeneratedParams({...})

-3 Basic Steps:
-- declare your configuration parameters in swizzle.json.
+- Step 1: declare your configuration parameters in swizzle.json.
-- write a script to add generated parameter values using swizzle.updateGeneratedParams(...).
+- Step 2: write a script to add generated parameter values using swizzle.updateGeneratedParams(...).
-- write a script to coordinate the whole setup process.
+- Step 3: write a script to coordinate the whole setup process.

 Your generate resources script can use the parameter values collected from the user, to generate the dynamic values.